JaspervanRiet/Jager/README.md

+# I have stoppped working on Jager in June 2015.
+If you would like to add/change a feature, submit a pull request.

 # Jager

 An unofficial Android client for Product Hunt with a heavy focus on material design, made by Jasper van Riet.
 Jager makes use of the [Product Hunt API][api].
 [Licensed under GPLv3][license].